uvaai/pdp/exam/loops_and_dict_practice/loops_and_dicts.md

     three

 **Hint:** remember that you can access the individual characters in a _string_ in the same way you can get the individual elements from a list.

-### Secret message

-Write a function `find_secret_message(text)` that accepts a `text`, and finds all characters that directly follow the letter `'p'`.
-The function should return a list containing these characters.

-    text = 'Apophenia is not paranoia, it requires sharpness of mind and patience.' family = find_secret_message(text)
-    print("The secret message is: {family}")

-Should print:

-    The secret message is: ['o', 'h', 'a', 'n', 'a']

-### Library

-We have loaded information about book genres into a dictionary called `library`.
-The dictionary has the titles of the books as keys and the genres as values (see usage example below).
-We would like to group the titles by genre.
-Write a function called `group_titles_by_genre(library)`, that takes the dictionary and outputs a new dictionary where each key is a genre and each value is a list of all titles that belong to the given genre.

-Example usage:

-    library = {"Life of Pi": "Adventure",
-               "One World The Water Dancer": "Fantasy",
-               "The Three Musketeers": "Adventure",
-               "To Kill a Mockingbird": "Classics",
-               "Circe": "Fantasy",
-               "The Call of the Wild": "Adventure",
-               "Little Women": "Classics"}

-    grouped = group_titles_by_genre(library)
-    print(grouped)

-Expected output:

-    {'Adventure': ['Life of Pi', 'The Three Musketeers', 'The Call of the Wild'], 'Fantasy': ['One World The Water Dancer', 'Circe'], 'Classics': ['To Kill a Mockingbird', 'Little Women']}

 ### Booklist